 GLD (GLD)

-- Valuation is entirely absent (no PE, PB, PS or any earnings yield spread), so no fundamental metric can support a bullish or bearish case.
+- No valuation data is available (missing PE, PB, PS and earnings yield spread), so no fundamental over- or under-valuation signal exists.

 BUY-ZONE DECISION rule signal